scalatra/scalatra-website/community/built-with.md

 [IGN](http://www.ign.com) is an American entertainment website that focuses on video games, films, music and other media.
 Scalatra is used as part of its back-end services.

+### Learndot

+[Learndot](http://www.learndot.com/) uses Scalatra and Jetty to serve a RESTful API and [Objectify](https://github.com/learndot/Objectify.scala) to help organize routes and services.

 ### Janrain

 [Janrain](http://janrain.com) offers software as a service solutions for